Issue date 26 July 2023, version 4.1

 Generally we will keep your information for as long as you are a customer and for a period of 6 years after your account has been closed.
 Your personal information will then either be deleted or anonymised.

-- access your personal data and to be provided with certain information in relation to it.
-This is known as a data subject access request (“SAR”) and we have a standard form which you can compete to make it easier for you to make a SAR request;
+Your request is known as a data subject access request (“SAR”) and we have a standard form which you can complete to make it easier for you to make a SAR request.
+You do not have to use this form but you may find it convenient to.

 Where our processing of your personal data is based on your consent, you have the right to withdraw your consent at any time.
 If you do decide to withdraw your consent we will stop processing your personal data for that purpose, unless there is another lawful basis we can rely on – in which case, we will let you know.